 Are There Any Common Law Marriages Maryland Won't Recognize?

 There are two exceptions to Maryland’s recognition of marriages that occurred in another state or county 1) the type or circumstances of the marriage must not be prohibited expressly by Maryland’s Legislature, and (2) the marriage cannot be repugnant to Maryland public policy.
 But Maryland has never refused to recognize a marriage on these exceptions.

 What Is Common Law Marriage?

-There is a rich and interesting history of marriages without ceremonies or licenses even among religious people.
+There is a rich and interesting history of marriages without ceremonies or licenses, even among religious people.
 In 1563, the Council of Trent passed the Decretum de Reformatione Matrimonni.
-The decree said that a marriage invalid unless performed before a priest.
+The decree said that a marriage was invalid unless performed before a priest.
 This began the process of requiring technical requirements of marriage.